AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 As I said earlier, I have been spending some of my time meeting with small business owners to hear about their experiences in dealing with government and trying to grow their businesses.
 There are a number of common themes coming from these discussions.

 Firstly, there is a view that greater transparency is required around what various vendors are charging for their services, particularly as it relates to system integrators.
-Some might balk at the idea and say our fees and terms are commercial in confidence.
-But why should it be any different to what you and I as consumers experience in all other areas of our lives?

 We have transparency with our grocery prices, our housing prices, cars --- it enables us to make choices and seek out the best value deal.